 Towards project management 4.0 - general project management methodology

-The course starts March 29 and ends with final exam June 5 with an option to obtain 7.5 ECTS.
+The course starts in March 2022 and ends with final exam June 2022 with an option to obtain 7.5 ECTS.
 All material and lecturers will be in English.

 The aim of the course is to provide both a theoretical as well as a practical foundation for managing any type of project such as traditional sequential (waterfall), agile or hybrid projects.
 The uniqueness of the course is the link to the evolution of project managing by introducing participants to benefits and challenges of each level of project management from 1.0 (top down hierarchical) towards 4.0 (ecosystem) in the making.
 This holistic view on project management enables participants to understand what the optimal response to any project context is.

 The course itself is run as an example of project management 4.0 including a pre-project phase in Q1 2022 where the individual course objectives are discussed in dialogue between the participant, his/her organisation, Karlstads universitets uppdrags AB (Commissioned Education at Karlstad University) and the lecturer.
 During the course itself (project phase) participants form virtual project teams that will deliver a number of projects in a role play with a project owner based on cases where actual and virtual reality merge.
 Finally, all stakeholders involved will be engaged in a post project evaluation phase to ensure that lessons learned are used for continuous improvement loops.

 As the course is fully virtual and run at 50% it is possible to combine with full-time work, but requires planning and commitment from the participants including ability to schedule group meetings during evenings and/or weekends as agreed in each project group.
 The entire process from start to end will be facilitated by virtual collaboration platforms (Padlet and Canvas), which allows for all stakeholders to proactively co-create an optimal learning environment.
 All lecturers will be done after work hours and take place in Zoom.